 Carlo Lancillotti explains how to easily separate the pure from impure with low temperatures and menstruums.
 In so doing achieving fairly volatile substances.

-………….revealing how to extract Salts, Oils, Magisteri (1).
-Work very useful to Iatro-Chemists, Alchemists, Painters, Goldsmiths and other curious persons.
-Being born by Carlo Lancillotti, Physician, Chemist and inhabitant of Modena.
+… revealing how to extract Salts, Oils, and Magisteri (1).
+Work very useful to Iatro-Chemists, Alchemists, Painters, Goldsmiths, and other curious persons.
+Being born by Carlo Lancillotti, a Physician, Chemist, and inhabitant of Modena.
 Venezia 1681.
-Together with Fioravanti, Capello and Sala works, Nuova Guida alla Chimica is a famed and indispensable iatro-chemical treatise.
-If french seventeenth century chemists were concerned with theoretical aspects of chemistry as long as to give a systematic approach to it, contemporary italians on the contrary gave real clues through their practical chaos.
+Together with Fioravanti, Capello, and Sala’s works, Nuova Guida alla Chimica is a famed and indispensable iatrochemical treatise.
+If french seventeenth-century chemists were concerned with theoretical aspects of chemistry as long as to give a systematic approach to it, contemporary Italians on the contrary gave real clues through their practical chaos.
 The ones being necessary to the others.

-We often hear of putrefaction, digestion and circulation, but most of us do not know where to place them and what they really are for.
+We often hear of putrefaction, digestion, and circulation, but most of us do not know where to place them and what they really are for.
 Thus pay attention to what might appear as too easy operations, and always consider that Alchemy, or at least Preliminary works namely Labors of Hercules, are to be chemically performed.
-And strangely enough ancient chemical proceedings perfectly suit our alchemical need for extraction of pure from impure, or in poor word volatilization of salts.
-Carlo Lancillotti Putrefaction, Digestion and Circulation methods are getting to their practical points, but be aware that being only the interlude of the whole extraction work or the Intermezzo as Lancillotti calls them.
-Nevertheless a necessary part to start our wet way volatilization processes.
+And strangely enough ancient chemical proceedings perfectly suit our alchemical need for extraction of pure from impure, or in poor words volatilization of salts.
+Carlo Lancillotti Putrefaction, Digestion, and Circulation methods are getting to their practical points, but be aware that being only the interlude of the whole extraction work or the Intermezzo as Lancillotti calls them.
+Nevertheless, a necessary part to start our wet-way volatilization processes.
 But let’s start, now.
-My translation (not so easy this time) from italian:
+My translation (not so easy this time) from Italian:

-This series of operations causes many difficulties to chemists, for it needs a suitable menstruum to loose the mixed union with its essence, which is the most secret and inner substance, hidden and closed behind its center by nature.
+This series of operations causes many difficulties to chemists, for it needs a suitable menstruum to lose the mixed union with its essence, which is the most secret and inner substance, hidden and closed behind its center by nature.
 Operate carefully to avoid it taking offense.
-And then remove menstruum by evaporation or distillation so essence remains in the pot bottom, with the consistency of honey or just a little more dense.
-This is what is called extract, but still being in liquid form, and combined with its menstruum, it is properly called tincture.
+And then remove menstruum by evaporation or distillation so the essence remains in the pot bottom, with the consistency of honey or just a little denser.
+This is what is called extract, but still being in liquid form, and combined with its menstruum, it is properly called a tincture.

-Digestion is a process through which the material is cooked by a heat similar to the natural heat, just like a stomach digests food as well as cooking with a temperate heat in order to separate all elements and drive them to bowels and the noblest among substances can be then separated in the liver.
-One can operates in the following way: put the simple (2) to digest in a glass jar tightly closed, place it in balneum mariae or in horse manure or other warm place to stay for the given time.
-Digestion not only helps distillation and extraction, but also rectification, coagulation, fixation and edulcoration.
+Digestion is a process through which the material is cooked by a heat similar to the natural heat, just like a stomach digests food as well as cooking with a temperate heat in order to separate all elements and drive them to the bowels and the noblest among substances can be then separated in the liver.
+One can operate in the following way: put the simple (2) to digest in a glass jar tightly closed, place it in balneum mariae or in horse manure or another warm place to stay for the given time.
+Digestion not only helps distillation and extraction, but also rectification, coagulation, fixation, and edulcoration.